bloominstituteoftechnology/DS-Unit-2-Linear-Models/README.md

 **4.** [Clone](https://help.github.com/en/articles/cloning-a-repository) your fork of this repository, to create a local copy on your computer.

-**5.** Navigate into the directory on your local computer where you cloned the repository.
+**5.** In your terminal, navigate into the directory where you cloned the repository.

 **6.** Enter this command in your terminal: